 3.6.
 Isle of Ulva

-Isle of Mull has a wide range of accommodation from local B&Bs, hotels, hostels, Airbnb, and campsites.
+The island of Mull has a wide range of accommodation from local B&Bs, hotels, hostels, Airbnb, and campsites.
 Depending on your requirements and a budget, you can find something suitable.

 Isle Of Mull Hotel and Spa, Craignure – with indoor swimming pool and hot tub, this hotel should more fall under luxury stay, but with their great prices and frequent offers, it’s still mid range (you can easily get a private room for two for £78).

-Glengorm Castle, Tobermory – want to stay in the castle?
+Glengorm Castle, Tobermory – always wanted to stay in the castle?
 Now you can!
 What else do you need to feel like a princess and a prince?
 Check prices and availability here.

 Ardoran House, Isle of Iona – located on the tiny island, just across the water from the Isle of Mull and 15 minutes ferry ride, with hot tub and the private beach is a great place to escape and celebrate.
 Check prices and availability here.

 A good option are the cottages, located in rural areas and made in the traditional Scottish style, mainly in Oban.
 Check them on Booking.com.

 For the wild camping, the best are places close to the numerous stunning beaches, that also provide great views.
 We tried the Knockvologan bay and Calgary Bay (less wild one but with toilets and running water).